 This is the letter that I wish I could write.

-And this particular fight will end.
+And this particular fight WILL eventually end.
 Like any storm, it will blow over.
-And I will forget and you will forget.
-And then it will come back.
-And I will need you to hang on to the rope again.
-I will need this over and over for years.
+I will forget about it, and you will too.
+And then it will come back, in another struggle.
+And I will need you to hang on tightly to the rope again.
+I will need this over and over… for years.

 Please hang on to the other end of the rope.
 And know that you are doing the most important job that anyone could possibly be doing for me right now.